marcmaralou/mail/README.md

+Design a front-end for an email client that makes API calls to send and receive emails.

 Specification
 Using JavaScript, HTML, and CSS, complete the implementation of your single-page-app email client inside of inbox.js (and not additional or other files; for grading purposes, we’re only going to be considering inbox.js!).
 You must fulfill the following requirements: